 The Financial Institution required that their existing Operational Excellence (OpEx) system be reworked to incorporate a new divisional structure.

-Their OpEx system allowed creation of an index to calculate and monitor operational performance across various aspects or dimensions common to the various business units, for example Credit Risk, Customer Service and Compliance.
-These were then measured against an index, however it was a very manual process and didn’t allow tracking like-for-like.
+Their OpEx system allowed the creation of an index to calculate and monitor operational performance across various aspects or dimensions common to the various business units, for example, Credit Risk, Customer Service and Compliance.
+These were then measured against an index, however, it was a very manual process and didn’t allow tracking like-for-like.

 Furthermore, the OpEx system that was previously in place had a structure based on a single ROI Division.
 The new structure allows multiple divisions to be added to the system, which in turn allows cross-divisional reporting.

 This involved creating a new OpEx web application for the generation of questionnaires, the collation of results, and reporting on the same.
-The solution enables each Quality Assurance Manager to logon through a web browser and manage their own departmental information.
+The solution enables each Quality Assurance Manager to log in through a web browser and manages their own departmental information.
 The user is presented with dynamic web forms depending on the chosen department or unit.
 Scores are saved directly to the database from where advanced reports are generated.
-Reports generated facilitate the inclusion of graphs and links to more details etc. to facilitate easy drill-down analysis.
+Reports generated to facilitate the inclusion of graphs and links to more details etc. to facilitate easy drill-down analysis.

 The reporting functionality allows for reports to be generated on a number of different levels.
 Reports can be filtered by frequency – Monthly/Quarterly/Half-Yearly/Annually – as well as by department or unit.
-The reports graph historic data to show emerging trends and also allow drill-down into different unit-specific tasks.
+The reports graph historical data to show emerging trends and also allow drill-down into different unit-specific tasks.
 This enables low scoring tasks to be uncovered.
-This in turn helps identify possible problem areas that may be impacting on overall OpEx performance.
+This, in turn, helps identify possible problem areas that may be impacting on overall OpEx performance.